react-querybuilder/react-querybuilder/docs/tips/adding-removing-query-properties.md

 // '{"rules":[{"field":"firstName","operator":"=","value":"Steve"}]}'
 ```

-The `formatQuery` function also provides a shortcut for producing a JSON string representing everything in the query except the `id` and `path` properties:
+The `formatQuery` function also provides a shortcut for producing a JSON string representing everything in the query except the `id` properties:

 ```ts
 console.log(formatQuery(query, "json_without_ids"));